briandailey/briandailey.github.com/_posts/2021-09-09-remapping-caps-lock-to-ctrl.md

 However, one other change on this layout was harder for me to adjust to.
 In particular, there is no left "Ctrl" key.
 Instead, you will find it where you might normally find a Caps Lock key.
 This left me SHOUTING UNNECESSARILY when I was using a more standard keyboard layout.
+I use the Ctrl key for navigating words, particularly on the command line, and I kept tripping up on this change.

-I try not to shout much on the internet, so Caps Lock isn't super useful for me.[^1] It makes sense to remap it to something more useful, like the Control key, across all my keyboards.
+Since I try not to shout much on the internet, Caps Lock isn't super useful for me.[^1] It makes sense to remap it to something more useful, like the Control key, across all my keyboards.
 However, when I set out to do this I found that there is a ton of out-dated information floating around (registry hacks,